paskhaver/jumpstarter/docs/README.md

 - Projects
   - Users can create, read, and edit projects
 - Backing projects & rewards
-  - Users can invest in projects with monetary investments
+  - Users can pledge to a project by choosing a reward
-  - Investments connect the user to a series of rewards
+  - The reward is tied to a pledge amount
+  - The aggregate of pledge amounts across a project is its funding total
 - Search
-  - A search bar on main menu to dynamically load projects
+  - A search bar on the main nav dynamically loads 4 projects at  atime
 - Categories / Discover feature
+  - A main nav offers consistent access to an **Explore** page with all categories
-  - A categories page that lists top projects (by funding) for each category
+  - A single categories page includes top projects in that category, sorted by amount raised
 - **Bonus**: Likes
 - **Bonus**: Credit card payments